NF2 Clinical Program

 Individuals with neurofibromatosis-2 (NF2) can now benefit from the Midwest’s only program specializing in the NF2 clinical care of children and adults – the Washington University NF2 Clinical Program.
 This new program is a joint project of Barnes-Jewish Hospital, Siteman Cancer Center and the Washington University NF Center.

-The NF2 Clinical Program is co-directed by Michael Chicoine, MD (neurosurgeon) and Timothy Hullar, MD (otolaryngologist-head and neck surgeon).
+The NF2 Clinical Program is co-directed by Michael Chicoine, MD (neurosurgeon) and Jonathan L. McJunkin, MD (Assistant Professor of Otolaryngology, head and neck surgeon).
 Their collective experience in treating large numbers of patients with this uncommon disease galvanized the assembly of this team of experts aimed at providing specialized care tailored to young adults and adults diagnosed with NF2.

 A dedicated group of physicians and other health care professionals from a broad spectrum of medical specialties — including neurosurgery, otolaryngology, neurology, medical oncology, radiation oncology, neuroradiology, plastic and reconstructive surgery, audiology, neuro-ophthalmology, anesthesiology (pain management), physical therapy, and social work — coordinate patient assessment and treatment in a comprehensive approach.